Gyimah3/text-to-speech-ElevenLabs/README.md

 # test-to-speech-ElevenLabs
-Simple test to speech with srreamlit and elevenlabs
+Simple text to speech with streamlit and elevenlabs